jasonsjones/stack-lifo/README.md

 an item is added to the stack, it is said to be 'pushed' on the stack.
 Similarly, when an item is removed, it is said to be 'popped' from the stack.

-This particulary implementation utilizes a
+This particular implementation utilizes a
 [linked list](https://www.npmjs.com/package/dbly-linked-list) as the underlying data structure.
 This offers several benefits.